BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-b/README.md

    - Choose key indicators for population and displacement, housing, and economic development.
    - For population, we’ll track racial/ethnic composition, poverty rates, education outcomes, and median household income.
    - For housing, focus on home values, rent burden, evictions, and new housing permits.
-   - For economic development, look at small businesses, jobs for BIPOC workers, and businesses receiving assistance from the city.

 3. **Prototype and Initial Analysis:**
    - Create a subset of data for 1–2 indicators (median household income or population by race/ethnicity) to present as a prototype to the Councilor.
 Get feedback on the presentation format and indicators.